cqr55/cqr55/README.md

 Those who know me closely know I am someone in constant personal transformation.
 A curious Virgo, guided both by intuition and reason.
 That combination keeps pulling me deeper — into new technologies, new paradigms, new ways of thinking about processes, systems and their governance, and how all of them can be shaped to genuinely serve people.

-This GitHub is my current run in the tech world — the one where I stop reading the patch notes and actually learn the game engine.
+This GitHub is my current run in the tech world.
+Now I am actually learning the game engine, instead of reading the patch notes.